Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

 Don't choose health insurance yourself.
-Ask our broker to help you.
-He helps you get better and cheaper health insurance.
-His help is 100% free.
+Our broker can help you find better and cheaper health insurance.
+This is a free service.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}